fixed-link/fixed-link.com/README.md

-# Chowe's Blog
+# fixed-link.com

-Chowe's Blog use the jekyll blogging theme, [Sidey](https://github.com/ronv/sidey).
+This blog use the jekyll blogging theme, [Sidey](https://github.com/ronv/sidey).